Welcome Home.

 What's your deal as a meditation teacher?

-My deal is I'm screwed up and meditate anyway.
-I'm an overwhelmed parent of two small children.
-I’m intensely neurodivergent, have lots of trauma, and somehow survived years of reckless partying and thrashings and ridiculous near-death experiences.
-My survival is due to my unusual luck, and, I believe, to my practices: formal sitting, mini-meditations on the fly, general meditation principles, movement practices, therapy interventions, art and communication practices, and more.
-I try to integrate ‘be-wild, screw-up, meditate-anyway’ type insights into my teaching.
+I have a down-to-earth take on practice and applying practice in challenging real life situations.
+I have to.
+I'm an often overwhelmed parent of two small kids with intense brains.
+I was one of those kids, and then one of those adults, who somehow managed to survive years of reckless thrashings and near-death experiences.
+My survival is due to my unusual luck, and to my practices: formal sitting, short meditations on the fly, general contemplative and attentional principles, movement practices, therapy interventions, art and ceremony and communication practices, and more.
+I try to integrate all of this learning into my teaching.

 Neurodiversity points to the width of the mind; contemplative practice to its depth.
-That’s the space I like to play around in.
+That’s the space I work and play in.

 What type of meditation do you teach?